rlpacheco/abseff_R/README.md

 N2 = lower limit of the confidence interval for the relative risk

-N3 = upper limite of the confidence interval for the relative risk
+N3 = upper limit of the confidence interval for the relative risk

 N4 = total number of events on control group